 This warning especially holds true if you are getting quotes from different retailers on different products.
 As the saying goes, be sure you are comparing apples to apples!
 Just because two carpets look and feel the same, it does not necessarily mean they will perform the same.

 So how can you compare different products?
 Be sure that they are made of the same fiber, they are the same style and are of the same quality.
-(For more information on determining quality, see this article.)
-Also, closely... compare the manufacturers’ warranties on the carpets.
-If one carpet has a 10-year warranty and the other has a 20-year warranty, you are obviously not looking at the same quality of carpet.
+Also, closely compare the manufacturers’ warranties on the carpets.
+If one... carpet has a 10-year warranty and the other has a 20-year warranty, you are obviously not looking at the same quality of carpet.

 04 of 07